By Gwen Spicer

 Spicer Art Conservation has been fortunate to be part of this great exhibition.
 Several former posts have discussed some of the artifacts that are included in this exhibit.
 But this particular post is less about the content of the exhibit, and more about the logistics of getting rare, unique and exceptionally delicate artifacts packed up, put on an airplane, and ultimately delivered to the other side of the world.
 And then of course displayed before being packed up and flown back home.

 First the individual artifacts need to be carefully supported.
 Then they and their supports need to be boxed and placed into sturdy creates.
 It is a mathematical and geometrical problem that needs to be worked out in three-dimensions.
 It also must be performed so that all the parts can be easily understood.
-Standard systems have been worked out over the years by such specialized companies.
+Standard systems have been worked out over the years by specialized Art Packing companies.
 However, since each artifact is so individual, there is also a lot of custom work that is necessary.

 One type of packing is called cavity packing.
 It consists of foam that is carved slightly larger than the size of the artifact, the cavity is lined with polyester batting and covered with a layer of soft Tyvek.
 The foam fills the inside of a box, and several boxes fill a create.
 The individual artifacts are arranged to fit a specific area.